jupyter-book/mystmd/README.md

 npm run link
 ```

 These commands allow you to use the `myst` CLI in any directory as usual, and updates to the build are picked up when you rebuild.
-After making changes, you must rebuild the packages (run `npm run build` again after changing a file), which is done efficiently depending on how deep your change is in the dependency tree, after the build is complete, you can reuse the myst client.
+After making changes, you must rebuild the packages (via `npm run build` in the top-level directory), which is done efficiently depending on how deep your change is in the dependency tree.
+After the build is complete, you can reuse the myst client.

 Tests are also a helpful development tool, which don't require full rebuilding.
 You can run the entire test suite using `npm run test`.
 If you are working in a particular package, change your working directory and run the tests there, to run in watch mode use `npm run test:watch`.